- Application deadline: October 31, 2019

 - Hold a Class 4B licence or be able to obtain it at their own expense no later than 3 months after being hired

-- Be able to travel in Greater Montréal and for a few days on several occasions, elsewhere in Canada
+- Be able to travel for a few days on several occasions in the Maritime provinces and Montréal

 - Be available for a few evenings and occasionally on weekends